londonhackspace/acnode-cl/README.md

 * connect the black one to the bottom of the microswitch on the button and the other end to a convient GND on the launchpad

-* connect the white end to the terminal labeled "NO" on the microswitch, and the other end to PF_1 on the launcpad
+* connect the white end to the terminal labeled "NO" on the microswitch, and the other end to PF_1 on the launchpad

 * connect the white lead of the rgb led leads to +5V on the launchpad